TypeStrong/fork-ts-checker-webpack-plugin/README.md

 If `true`, the linter and compiler will process VueJs single-file-component (.vue) files.
 See the [Vue section](https://github.com/Realytics/fork-ts-checker-webpack-plugin#vue) further down for information on how to correctly setup your project.

+* **useTypescriptIncrementalApi** `boolean`:
+If true, the plugin will use incremental compilation API introduced in typescript 2.7.
+In this mode you can only have 1 worker, but if the changes in your code are small (like you normally have when you work in 'watch' mode), the compilation may be much faster, even compared to multi-threaded compilation.

+* **measureCompilationTime** `boolean`:
+If true, the plugin will measure the time spent inside the compilation code.
+This may be useful to compare modes, especially if there are other loaders/plugins involved in the compilation.

 ### Pre-computed consts:
   * `ForkTsCheckerWebpackPlugin.ONE_CPU` - always use one CPU
   * `ForkTsCheckerWebpackPlugin.ALL_CPUS` - always use all CPUs (will increase build time)